DannyMay9082/Typing_Test_Project/README.md

-This is project is the clone of monkeytype.com
+This project is calculate user's typing speed per minute (WPM)